 Our presentation included a sneak peek at the newly created virtual tour of the sites, which includes room explorations, 3D models, and a guided trail.
 The virtual tour was created by NPS in partnership with the University of South Florida Libraries.

 We are grateful to the National Association for Interpretation for providing this platform to share our experiences.

 To learn more about NAI, visit:

 Steven is Chief of Interpretation & Education for Castillo de San Marcos and Fort Matanzas National Monuments.
 With more than 30 years of experience in the interpretive field, Steven has worked for the National Park Service as a volunteer, a cooperating association employee, and as a professional interpreter.
 He recently served as chair of the NAI 2020 Conference Committee.

 Regine is a resourceful planner, facilitator, and project manager whose award-winning work includes community engagement, interpretive planning, and exhibit development.
 She has effectively engaged a broad range of stakeholders, professionals, and communities, including several American Indian tribes.
 Regine is the Planning & Engagement Manager at 106 Group.

-As Media & Design Manager with 106 Group, Chris places great emphasis on providing accessible and engaging content for a broad audience through innovative and interactive means.
+As a partner with 106 Group, Chris places great emphasis on providing accessible and engaging content for a broad audience through innovative and interactive means.
 Chris knows how to utilize the latest technology to engage visitors, but also understands that not all exhibits have to be high tech to be highly engaging.
-In his spare time, Chris is a tinkerer and maker who creates digital devices, including a scratch-built and programmed multi-touch table and raspberry pi photo booth.
+In his spare time, he is a tinkerer and maker who creates digital devices, including a scratch-built and programmed multi-touch table and raspberry pi photo booth.